neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

-# DeepSparse: Deploy YOLOv5 with Realtime Latency on CPUs
+# DeepSparse Integration

-Learn how to deploy YOLOv5 with Neural Magic's DeepSparse.
+:books: Learn how to deploy YOLOv5 on Neural Magic's DeepSparse with GPU-class performance on CPUs.

-## DeepSparse Overview
+## About DeepSparse

 DeepSparse is an inference runtime offering GPU-class performance on CPUs and tooling to integrate ML into your application.

-CPU-only deployments take advantage of the low cost, flexibility, and scalability of software-delivered inference:
+By deploying with DeepSparse, you get the performance of GPUs with the low cost and simplicity of software:
-- Lower latency than a GPU, at lower cost
+- **Exceptional Performance:** Deploy state-of-the-art models with GPU-class performance on low-cost commodity CPUs
-- Deploy the same model and runtime on any hardware from Intel to AMD to ARM and from cloud to data center to edge, including on pre-existing systems
+- **Flexible Deployment:** Deploy consistently across any environment from cloud to data center to edge and any hardware provider from Intel to AMD to ARM
-- Scale vertically from 1 to 192 cores, tailoring the footprint to an app's exact needs
+- **Near-Infinite Scalability:** Scale vertically from 1 to 192 cores, out with standard Kubernetes, or fully-abstracted with Serverless
-- Scale horizontally with standard Kubernetes, including using services like EKS/GKE
-- Scale abstractly with serverless instances like GCP Cloud Run and AWS Lambda
-- Integrate easily into "Deploy with code" provisioning systems
-- No wrestling with drivers, operator support, and compatibility issues

-With DeepSparse, you no longer need to pick between the performance of GPUs and the simplicity of software!
+- **Ease of Integration:** Clean APIs for integrating your model into an application and monitoring it in production

-## How Does DeepSparse Achieve GPU-Class Performance with just CPUs?
+### How Does DeepSparse Achieve its Performance?

-DeepSparse uses sparsity in neural networks to gain its performance speedup.
+DeepSparse leverages sparsity to gain its performance speedups.

-When we say sparsity, we are talking about sparsity in the weights of the network.
-Sparsification through pruning and quantization is a broadly studied ML technique, allowing reductions of 10x in the size and theoretical compute needed to execute a neural network, without losing much accuracy.

-There are two primary techniques for creating sparse models:
-- **Pruning** removes redundant weights from a neural network.
-Because neural networks are highly overparameterized, removing redundant weights has very little if any impact on the model's accuracy, especially when performed in a training-aware manner where the non-zero weights can adjust to the new optimization space.
-By removing the useless weights and and settings them to 0, we can reduce the amount of computation needed to execute a forward pass.

-- **Quantization** reduces the precision of the weights typically from FP32 to INT8.
-This reduces the amount of memory needed to represent a model.
-Just like pruning, quantization has very little imact on model accuracy, especially when performed in a training-aware manner.
-By reducing the precision of the weights, the model can be executed more quickly as more data can fit into the caches inside a CPU, which is often the bottleneck of the computation.

-DeepSparse is uniquely architected to take advantage of sparsity to gain performance speedups.
-DeepSparse has implemented sparse versions of common operations in deep neural networks such as the convolution, and is able to effectively "skip" the multiply-adds by zero, dramatically shrinking the amount of computation executed in the forward pass.
-The deeply sparsified computation is memory bound, so DeepSparse execute the neural network depth-wise rather than layer-after-layer.
-It might seem like magic, but DeepSparse is able to break the network into Tensor Columns, vertical stripes of computation that fit completely in cache without having to read or write to memory.
+Sparsification through weight pruning and quantization is a broadly studied  echnique, allowing reductions of 10x in the size and theoretical compute needed to execute a neural network, without losing much accuracy.
+DeepSparse is uniquely architected to take advantage of sparsity by "skipping" the multiply-adds by 0, shrinking the amount of computation in the forward pass.
+The sparse computation becomes memory bound, so DeepSparse executes the network depth-wise rather than layer-after-layer, breaking the network into Tensor Columns, vertical stripes of computation that fit completely in cache without having to read or write to memory.

-Sparse computation, executed depth-wise in cache, allows us to deliver GPU-class performance on CPUs!
+Sparse computation, executed depth-wise in cache, allows DeepSparse to deliver GPU-class performance on CPUs!

-#### How Do I Create A Sparse Version of YOLOv5?
+### How Do I Create A Sparse Version of YOLOv5?

-Neural Magic has created open-source sparsified versions of each YOLOv5 model, available for use from the [SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1).
+Neural Magic has open-source sparse versions of each YOLOv5 model, available for use from the [SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1).

 Additionally, Neural Magic's SparseML library is integrated with Ultralytics, enabling you to create a sparse model trained on your data.
-These pathways allow you to transfer learn from pre-sparsified YOLOv5 models from SparseZoo or apply pruning and quantization to your YOLOv5 model from scratch.
+SparseML allows you to transfer learn from pre-sparsified YOLOv5 models from the SparseZoo and to apply pruning and quantization to your YOLOv5 model from scratch.
 See [our YOLOv5 documentation](https://docs.neuralmagic.com/use-cases/object-detection/sparsifying) for more details.

 ## Usage Example